 Group Therapy – Group therapy is provided to all clients through the use of multi-modal interventions.
-These interventions (which may include experiential, DBT, empowerment and/or cognitive-behavioral therapy) assist the client in exploring both victimization and sexual offense dynamics as well as develop a Healthy Living Plan.
+These interventions (which may include experiential, DBT, empowerment and/or cognitive-behavioral therapy) assist the client in exploring both victimization and sexual offense dynamics as well as help to develop a Healthy Living Plan.

 Family Therapy – Families are invited to be active members of our treatment team.
-We encourage families to attend family therapy sessions, our Family Education Days, and the bi-weekly parent/caregiver support group sessions.
+We encourage families to attend family therapy sessions, Family Education Days, and the bi-weekly parent/caregiver support group sessions.

 Psychiatric Services – Psychiatric services are closely integrated with other elements of treatment.
-Services are provided by a child psychiatrist bi-monthly, monthly, and quarterly basis, depending on the mental health needs of the client.
+Services are provided by a child psychiatrist bi-monthly, monthly, and on a quarterly basis, depending on the mental health needs of the client.